mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Desribe any experience you have with RTL.
 - Design a clock divider.
 - Design an arbiter.
 What are the different types and their tradeoffs?
+- Design a mux.
+- What is a module?
+- How is RTL reused?
+Why is this important?

 ## Assembly
 - What is assembly?
 How does it differ from programming languages like C or Python?